Royal Military Canal

 Route of the canal

-The canal was built in 1804 to 1809 on the orders of William Pitt, the Prime Miinister, with the support of local General Moore, as a third line of defence against Napoleon, after the British Royal Navy patrolling the English Channel and the line of 74 Martello Towers built along the south coast.
+The canal was conceived by Lieutenant-Colonel John Brown of the Royal Staff Corps of field engineers in 1804, as a third line of defence against Napoleon, after the British Royal Navy patrolling the English Channel and the line of 74 Martello Towers built along the south coast.

 The Royal Military Canal was constructed in two sections.
 The longest section starts at Hythe in Kent and ends at Iden Lock in East Sussex.
 The second smaller section runs from the foot of Winchelsea Hill to Cliff End.
 Both sections are linked by the Rivers Rother and Brede.
 Building started in 1804 and completed in 1809.

 The canal showing its 'double bends' (Ack.
 42)

 Navvies dug the canal, while the military built the ramparts and turfed the banks.
 Flooding frequently became a barrier to progress and hand pumps were used day and night to keep the trench from filling with water.
 Eventually powerful steam-driven pumps were used to clear the water.

 The canal has a distinctive zig zag patten due to unique 'kinks' along its length.
 Located every 600 yards these sharp 'double bends' enabled the waterway to be covered by crossfire from field guns,

 At its peak there were 1,500 men working on the canal.
 The canal was dug entirely by hand, using picks and shovels and the soil was carried away in wheelbarrows.
 Once the canal was dug it was lined with clay.
 The change of command and the greater work force speeded progress so that by August 1806 the canal was open from Seabrook to the River Rother.